 World Compliment Day is the ideal time to share that feeling of wellbeing with the people in the world around you.
 There is nothing better than knowing that you make a difference in other people’s lives and that what you do matters.
 Giving a compliment to someone on this day is an easy way to begin!

 History of World Compliment Day

-Another thing that you can do on World Compliment Day is to try and remember to smile and say thank you when you encounter people who do a daily service for you.
-Bus drivers, cashiers at the coffee shop or market, taxi drivers or even those you run into in the store.
-Service can sometimes be a rather thankless job and your smile and sincere thanks could mean the world to them!
+Another thing to do on World Compliment Day is remember to smile and say thank you when you encounter people who do a daily service for you.
+Bus drivers, cashiers at the coffee shop or grocery store, taxi drivers or even those you run into in the store or gas station.
+Tell them what a good job they did, or notice something good about them and see how much it can impact their day.
+Service can sometimes be a rather thankless job, and a smile with sincere thanks could mean the world to them!

-In today’s fast paced world, taking the time to compliment those around us is an art that should be passed down to our children so that is isn’t lost in time.
-Use World Compliment Day to teach your children the way to be sincere in their thanks.
+In today’s fast paced world, taking the time to compliment those around us is an art that should be passed down to our children so that it isn’t lost in between generations.
+World Compliment Day is an ideal opportunity to teach children the way to be sincere in paying attention to other people.
 It is also a good time to teach them to appreciate those around them and to not take the people in their lives for granted.

 Maybe Mr. Poortvliet is correct in his goal of making World Compliment Day into The Most Positive Day in The World!